-Turkey carcass soup is a delicious way to use the leftover bones from holiday turkey.
+Turkey carcass soup is a delicious way to use the leftover carcass from a holiday turkey!

-Made with fresh vegetables, leftover turkey, and wild rice, this recipe is healthy and flavorful.
-First, a homemade turkey stock is simmered on the stove, then used to create the delectable soup.
+Made with fresh vegetables, turkey meat, and wild rice, this great recipe is healthy and flavorful.
+First, homemade turkey stock is simmered on the stove, then used to create the delectable soup.

 Delicious Turkey Soup Recipe

-This soup is a delicious way to enjoy your leftover turkey and use up that carcass.
+This soup is a great way to enjoy your leftover turkey and use up that carcass.
 The recipe is created in two steps.
-First, the flavorful broth is made using the turkey carcass.
-Next, the turkey soup is used to create a delicious healthy soup using leftover turkey meat.
+First, the flavorful stock is made using the whole turkey carcass.
+Then, the turkey stock is used to create a delicious healthy soup.

-- This tasty soup is incredibly flavorful with a variety of fresh healthy vegetables.
+- TASTY – This tasty soup is incredibly flavorful with wild rice and a variety of fresh veggies!

-- This soup is budget-friendly using up every last scrap from roasted thanksgiving turkey.
+- CHEAP – This soup is budget-friendly using up every last scrap from your roasted thanksgiving turkey.

 I love this soup recipe because it’s loaded with healthy vegetables!
 It’s a great meal to serve after the holidays when you want to get back on track with eating healthier.

-TURKEY CARCASS: The leftover bones from a roasted turkey are used for flavor.
-You might have to break the carcass into smaller pieces in order to fit into your pot.
-Be careful as the bones can be sharp!
+TURKEY CARCASS – The leftover bones from a roasted turkey are used for flavor.
+Break the bones as needed to fit your pot.
+Don’t want to do this step?
+Store-bought chicken stock can be used to save time!

-VEGETABLES: This soup is piled high with veggies including carrots, celery, potatoes, canned tomatoes and onion.
+VEGETABLES – This soup is piled high with veggies including carrots, celery, potatoes, onions, canned tomatoes and onion.

-SEASONINGS: It’s a flavorful soup all thanks to the homemade turkey broth, Worcestershire sauce, poultry seasoning, parsley, salt and pepper.
+SEASONINGS – It’s a flavorful soup all thanks to the homemade turkey stock, Worcestershire sauce, poultry seasoning, parsley, salt and pepper.

 How To Make Turkey Carcass Soup

-- Place turkey carcass and water to a large pot.
-Boil 1-2 hours.
-Strain through a fine-mesh strainer and discard the bones.
+- STOCK – Place turkey carcass and cold water in a large pot and boil 1-2 hours.
+Strain, remove the remaining meat, and discard the bones.

-- Bring to boil, then let simmer over medium heat until veggies are tender.
+- SIMMER – Bring the soup to a low simmer over medium heat until veggies are tender.
+About 10-20 minutes.

-- Serve with crackers or warm crusty bread and enjoy!
+- SERVE – Serve with crackers or warm dutch oven bread and enjoy!